The Lifestyle Impact Requirement

 This last aspect of the Michigan car accident injury threshold requirement is also it’s most litigated and most controversial.
-It is an entirely new standard.
+It reflects and combines elements of two landmark rulings from the Michigan Supreme Court in Cassidy and DiFranco.
 It is not the objective normal lifestyle test adopted by Cassidy v.
 DiFranco , 415 Mich.
 483, 330 N. W. 2d 22, 30 (1982) and the legislature refused to heed the warning to the Michigan Supreme Court in DiFranco v.
 Pickard , 427 Mich.
 32, 398 N.W.
 2d 896 (1986) not to adopt a purely subjective lifestyle test.
-Instead, this new requirement for people injured in car accidents in Michigan combines elements of both Cassidy and DiFranco.
-Michigan lawyers handling or defending auto accident cases rely exclusively upon appellate cases from either era are mistaken.
+Michigan lawyers handling or defending auto accident cases who rely exclusively upon appellate cases from either the Cassidy or DiFranco era are mistaken.

 In Cassidy, the court adopted the normal lifestyle component of serious impairment of body function as an objective test, not a subjective test:

-“We believe that the legislature [under prior MCLA 500.3135] intended an objective standard that looks to the effect of an injury on the person’s general ability to live a normal life.”
+“We believe that the legislature [under the prior version of MCLA 500.3135] intended an objective standard that looks to the effect of an injury on the person’s general ability to live a normal life.”

 The Court, of course, could not define what a normal life was, let alone an abnormal life after an automobile accident.
 Obviously, no expert could be called upon by either side to say whether a person injured in a car accident had a normal life or not based on some type of imaginary standard of what constituted a normal life.
 Thus, if a person was unable to engage in social and sporting activities, but continued working, many judges concluded that an objective normal lifestyle was not interfered with by the automobile accident.
 Conversely, if a person was unable to work, had to change jobs, but could still engage in certain social and recreational activities, a judge could still conclude that there was evidence of an ability to lead a normal life.
 Under either scenario, the old Michigan law in the Cassidy Era proved extremely difficult for people hurt in car accidents in Michigan to recover compensation for personal injury.
 Many Michigan personal injury lawyers stopped handling automobile accident cases as the majority of cases decided by the Michigan Court of Appeals after Cassidy denied compensation for threshold injuries based upon lack of objective interference with a person’s general ability to lead a normal life.
 No matter what the proofs showed, a judge could always rely upon the “normal life” test and conclude that whatever the disability or restrictions from a car accident were, the general ability of the person to lead an objective normal life remained intact.